The works of Vermeer: from underrated to priceless

 The 19th Century: the rediscovery and the early years of price increases

 This led to a spectacular increase in value, although prices were still modest compared to today.
-An iconic example is the purchase of Girl with a Pearl Earring.

 Today: priceless and unattainable